-Shakespeare said “all the world’s a stage” Considering the drama that often takes place in organizations, you have to admit the “Bard” was on to something.
+Shakespeare said, “all the world’s a stage” Considering the drama that often takes place in organizations, you have to admit the “Bard” was on to something.
 As the owner or manager of a spa or massage practice, you’ve got enough on your hands growing your business and keeping it competitive without employee drama.
-Workplace drama just slows things down and can take time and attention away from providing outstanding customer service.
+Workplace drama slows things down and can take time and attention away from providing outstanding customer service.

 We’re all human

-Let’s face it, whenever you have humans getting together, you’re going to get some conflict.
+Let’s face it; whenever you have humans getting together, you’re going to get some conflict.
 People get their feelings hurt and fall prey to gossip.
 A little bit of complaining can help release pressure and tension from work.
 But if not checked, the drama gets in the way of staff performance.
-Instead of being completely focused on a client’s massage, a team member may be distracted by conflict with another employee.
+Instead of being completely focused on a client’s message, a team member may be distracted by conflict with another employee.
 If you are trying to get your staff trained on new products, such as professional CBD massage offerings, you might find them too distracted because of tension among teammates to give their full attention.

 Workplace drama also can be demotivating to employees who may not be engaged in the conflict.
 They will wonder why management hasn’t stepped in to nip it.
 You may find that employees start to lose confidence in the business and leadership and may start looking at other employment options.